HealthCatalyst/SSIS/R Extensibility Instructions.md

 ```

-Some deployment best practices for your R script (which will be inserted into SQL Server):
+Some deployment best practices for your *R script* (which will be inserted into SQL Server):

 1. Use functions from packages, if possible.
 Long R scripts are extremely hard to debug
-2. Switch to double quotes (`""`) instead of single quotes (`''`). *Why?*
+2. Outside of your R script's SQL query, switch to double quotes (`""`) instead of single quotes (`''`). *Why?*
   - Helps with insertion into database
   - Is [recommended](https://stackoverflow.com/a/20572492) by R community
   - *Note:* if you need single quotes, before inserting into EDWAdmin, escape them by [using two single quotes](https://stackoverflow.com/a/1586588), like (`''Bob''`)

 Once modified, copy the example into the SQL template below, so it is stored _in_ the `ExternalRScript` field in ObjectAttributeBASE

-1. Seed following new destination entity attribute values into `EDWAdmin.CatalystAdmin.ObjectAttributeBASE` using the SQL template below.
-Be sure to adjust the values of the TableID ( = **Destination** Entity of R output).
+  - Seed the following new destination entity attribute values into `EDWAdmin.CatalystAdmin.ObjectAttributeBASE` using the SQL template below.
+Be sure to adjust the values of the TableID ( = **Destination** Entity of R output), as well as R.exe path and RScript.

     |             Column             |                                Value                                |
     | ------------------------------ | ------------------------------------------------------------------- |